vmware-tanzu/cartographer/rfc/rfc-0000-multiple-paths.md

 # What it is
 [what-it-is]: #what-it-is

+This RFC extends the `options` paradigm accepted (and being implemented) in [RFC 0009 switch templates based on selectors](https://github.com/vmware-tanzu/cartographer/pull/75)
 This RFC introduces `input selection`: the ability to add `sources:`, `images:` and `configs:` to the `spec.resources[].options[]` field.
 It describes `selection sets` which is the sum total of `selectors` and `input selection` leading to an option or resource.